Falls - Onboard

 The very nature of a vessel at sea poses a high fall risk: There is the constant motion of the waves, slick surfaces, heavy machinery, equipment, steps and stairs.
 A slip and fall in a maritime environment can result in serious injury or death, even if the victim never falls into the water.

 Many times, these incidents are preventable with proper safety precautions.
 Too often, vessels and docks are poorly maintained or equipment that is not properly secured.
 If injury results from these conditions, there may be grounds for bringing a negligence lawsuit to secure monetary damages.

-The Florida Fish and Wildlife Conservation Commission (FWC) indicated that of 736 reportable accidents in 2013, falls in boat were cited as the primary type of accident in 23 cases.
+The Florida Fish and Wildlife Conservation Commission (FWC) indicated that of 736 reportable accidents in a recent year, falls in boat were cited as the primary type of accident in 23 cases.
 It was cited in 64 cases as a secondary type of accident.